TiddoLangerak/jest-teardown/README.md

 });
 ```

-The real benefit is that abstractions now become viable!
+The real benefit is that it now enables us to encapsulate this trivially!

 ```javascript
 import { teardown } from 'jest-teardown';